 - Complete the OAuth Client Verification process.
-The verification is

-The verification is mandatory for all connectors regardless of the getAuthType().
+The verification is mandatory for all connectors regardless of the authentication method in getAuthType().
 The verification process is a different process from the connector review and is handled by a separate team.
 Consult the OAuth API Verification FAQ for more info on this.
 Your connector will not be published if the OAuth Client Verification process is not completed.